VeryNiceGuy/skb-kontur-test/README.md

 # skb-kontur-test
-A stupid assignment botched by morons at SKB-Kontur to test candidates
+A stupid assignment botched by morons at SKB-Kontur to test desperate candidates who don't really wanna work for them